Harsha470007/PIZZA/README.rst

 before going into the project, you might wanna start using Kite as your AI autocompleter : https://kite.com/

+also, you might wanna use Sublime Text 3 as an editor: https://www.sublimetext.com/

 Disclaimer
 -----------
 This is my fork of https://github.com/gamagori/pizzapi